griffinbeels/facility-autobooker/README.md

 ```
 * This will load a single nelson slot attempt for 3 days from now. **More importantly, after you authenticate using Brown SSO, it will store your cookies!!!!**

+* Cookies are stored in `cookies.json` -- YOU NEED TO REFRESH THESE AT THE BEGINNING OF EVERY BOT SESSION.
+They expire pretty quick, so do this *right* before times are going to change for the night.

 * This is incredibly important, and usually how I start using the program.
 This makes sure that, if I'm multithreading, I don't have to login to each thread -- they're all accessing some fresh, hot cookies.

 ### **"I loaded my cookies, and now I want to book a Nelson slot for this coming Thursday at midnight!!!!"**